Therapy for the Highly Sensitive Person in San Antonio

 Nervous system regulation - Learn how to calm your body and mind when the world overwhelms.

-Break patterns of overgiving and over-functioning- Be kind and have boundaries.
+Break patterns of over-giving and over-functioning - Be kind and have boundaries.

 No more seeing your sensitivity as a burden.
-It’s a gift (and I can help you remember that).
+It’s a gift and I can help you remember that.

 You Deserve a Life That Feels Fulfilling & Balanced

-You’ll learn to stop carrying the weight of others’ emotions.
+Learn to stop carrying the weight of others’ emotions.

 Being an HSP Doesn’t Mean You’re Destined for Overwhelm

-Find balance and calm (even on a Monday).
+Find balance and calm.

 Feel grounded in a world that can be a lot.